yukaty/openai-chatbot-app/README.md

 # OpenAI Chatbot App

 A collection of sample chatbot applications using the OpenAI API.
-This repository showcases how to build simple chatbots in different languages, such as PHP and Java.
+This repository showcases how to build simple chatbots in different languages/frameworks.

 ## Structure

 - `php/` - A PHP-based chatbot app to help users learn PHP.
 - `java/` - A Java-based chatbot app to help users learn Java.
+- `langchain/` - A RAG chatbot app using LangChain.

 ## Setup

-### General
 1. Clone the repository:
    ```bash
    git clone https://github.com/yukaty/openai-chatbot-app.git